BirdeeHub/nixCats-nvim/README.md

   # If using zsh with extra regexing, be sure to escape the #
 ```
-This will create an empty version of flake.nix (or systemCat.nix and homeCat.nix) for you to fill in,
+This will create an empty version of flake.nix (or default.nix or systemCat.nix and homeCat.nix) for you to fill in,
 along with an empty overlays directory for any custom builds from source
 required, if any.
-It will directly import the utils and thus also the builder and
+It will directly import the utils set and thus also the builder and
-help from nixCats-nvim itself, keeping your configuration clean.
+help from nixCats-nvim itself.

 Re-enter the nixCats nvim version by typing `nixCats .` and take a look!
 Reference the help and nixCats-nvim itself as a guide for importing your setup.
-Typing `:help nixCats` will open up a list of help options for this flake via auto-complete.
+Typing `:help nixCats` without hitting enter will open up a list of help options for this scheme via auto-complete.

-You add plugins to the flake.nix, call whatever setup function is required by the plugin,
+You add plugins to the flake.nix, call whatever setup function is required by the plugin wherever you want,
 and use lspconfig to set up lsps.
 You may optionally choose to set up a plugin
 only when that particular category is enabled in the current package by checking `nixCats('your.cats.name')` first.

 It is a similar process to migrating to a new neovim plugin manager.

-Use a template and put the plugin names into the flake.nix or default.nix file provided.
+Use a template and put the plugin names into the main nix file provided.

 You can import them from nixpkgs or straight from your inputs via a convenience overlay [:h nixCats.flake.inputs](./nix/nixCatsHelp/nixCatsFlake.txt)